-On the contrary the Lower Germav, reaching thicknesses over 300 meters, is characterised by an entirely different microfauna composed of 102 species :

-9 % new species.

-- 21 % nomina nuda (due to bad preservation).

-- 63 % species only recorded from the Upper Cretaceous and mainly from Maestrichtian or Campanian.

-- 3 % species continuing into the Paleocene.

-- 2 % species continuing into the Econe.

-- 2 % species continuing into the Neogene.

-The faunal character is decidedly Upper Cretaceous and even mainly Maestrichtien or Upper Campanian, only 7 % of the species continuing beyond the Cretaceous-Tertiary boundery.
-As for the exact age of these beds we will have to refer again principally to the pelagic elements in the microfauna, because of the stratigraphic value of these forms and their worldwide distribution.
-The Globigerines are represented by: GLOBIGERINA CRETACEA d'Orbigny 1840 GLOBIGERINELLA ASPERA (Eherenberg) 1854 both speeies occuring typically in the Upper Cretaceous beginning with the Cenomanian.
-The Globotruncanae, typical incex-fossils for the Upper Cretaceous, on the contrary show a very characteristic assemblage, principally composed of species with a simole keel:

-GLOBOTRUNCANA STUARTI (de Lapparent) 1918 GLOBOTRUNCANA CONICA White 1928 GLOBOTRUNCANA ARCA (Cushman) 1926 GLOBUTRUNCANA LUGEONI Tilev 1951 is a supplementory proof for the Maestrichtian age of this section.

-The occurrence of Globotruncana stuarti and Globotruncana conica in nnmerous specimens all along the lower Germav section proves that the Lower Germav belongs without any doubt in the Maestrichtian.
-The presence of numerous specimens of well developed Gümbelina's as:

-GÜMBELINA COSTULATA Cushman 1928 GÜMBELINA PLUMMERAE Lotterle 1937 GÜMBELINA ULTIMATUMIDA White 1928
+On the contrary the Lower Germav, reaching thicknesses over- QOO moters, is characterised by an entirely different microfatina • composed of 102 species: - 9 % new species" - - 21 % nomina nuda (due to bad preservation). - 63 % species only recorded from the Upper Cretaceous and mainly from Maestrichtian or Campanian. - 3 % species continuing into the Paleocene, - , 2 % species continuing into the Econe. - 2 % species continuing into the Neogene, The faunal character is decidedly Upper Cretaceous and even mainly Maestrichtien or Upper Campanian, only 7 o/o of the species continuing beyond the Cretaceous - Tertiary boundery.
+As for the exact age of these beds we will have to refer again principally to the pelagic elements in the microfauna, because of the stratigraphie value of these forms and their worldwide distribution.
+The Globigerines are represented by: GLOBIGERINA CRETACEA d'Orbigny 1840 .
+GLOBIGERINELLA ASPERA (Eherenberg) 1854 both species öccuring typically in the Upper Cretaceous beginning with the Cenomanian.
+The Globotruncanae, typical incex-fossils for the Upper Cretaceous, on the contrary show a very characteristic assemblage, principally- composed of species with a simole keel: GLOBOTRUNCANA STUARTI (de Lapparent) 1918 -.
+GLOBOTRUNCANA CONICA White 1928 GLOBOTRUNCANA ARCA (Cushman) 1926 GLOBOTRUNCANA LUGEONI Tilev 1951- The occiirence of Globotruncana stuarti and Globotruncana conica, in numerous specimens all along the lower Germav section proves that the Lower Germav belongs without any doubt in the Maestrichtian.
+The presence of numerous specimens of well developed Gümbelina's as: ' GÜMBELINA COSTULATA Cushman 1928 GÜMBELINA PLUMMERAE Loetterle 1937 '' GÜMBBLINA ULTIMATUMIPA White' 1928 'is a supplementary proof for the Maestrichtian age of this section.